botaul/botmaster/README.md

 I suggest you to deploy it from Heroku CLI

 ## Contributing
 Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.<br>
+For major changes, please open an issue first to discuss what you would like to change.
 Please make sure to update tests as appropriate.

 ## [MIT License](https://github.com/fakhrirofi/twitter_autobase/blob/master/LICENSE)